-I really needed a pair of heated pants to go with my antique Gerbing Jacket Liner.
+I really wanted a pair of heated pants to go with my antique Gerbing Jacket Liner.
 But I didn't want to pay over $200 for pants that only heated the thigh region.
 I wanted full coverage with extra heat at the hip and knee.
 This is my $36 solution.
 These pants consume about 44 watts at 12v drawing around 3.5 amps.
 At 14 volts on your bike from the alternator, you should get 60+ watts and 4.5 amps.
-They need a shell which can be just the windproof pants from your rain suit, insulated ski/snow pants or your windproof riding pants of your own.
+They need a shell which can be just the windproof pants from your rain suit, Walmart insulated ski/snow pants or insulated ski/snow pants from Amazon or your own windproof riding pants.

 -30 feet 30 gauge teflon coated wire